by Ilia Dolgov

-A false choice: the very notion of complexity, I now think, lures with its haughty force, bends the attention to something excessively cohesive, makes it too heavy.
+A false choice: the very notion of complexity, I now think, lures with its haughty force, bends one’s attention to something excessively cohesive, makes it too heavy.

-In the slow wakening of the connection with my new island habitat, the lupines too played their mediating role.
+In the slow awakening of my connection with my new island habitat, the lupines too played their mediating role.
 Of course, I couldn't help but collect their seeds.
-Anyways, how can anyone indifferently pass by those velvety-woolly, pearl-dove pods?
+And how could anyone indifferently pass by those velvety-woolly, pearl-dove pods?
 Not put a couple in a pocket, for later?

 In spite of Theophrastus’ recommendation that lupines be considered of a wild disposition and averse to care, I had to repot them often in an effort to keep up with their freewheeling growth.
 I learned that the rhizomes of lupines are strong, juicy, and productive, ready to launch new, above-ground bodies next to the previous ones.